Wilkes University: Early twenty-first century

 The Henry Student Center was expanded in 2005.

 By 2014, Wilkes University grew to include eight academic buildings, 20 residence halls, nine administrative buildings, and other facilities such as the Eugene S. Farley Library, the Henry Student Center, and athletic complexes.

-On April 17, 2015 Wilkes University dedicated the main university mailroom facility located on the second floor of the Henry Student Center as the Edward Elgonitis Sr. Mailroom or simply "Eddie's Mailroom" in honor of the thirty-three year dedicated Wilkes University staff member.
+On April 17, 2015, Wilkes University dedicated the main university mailroom facility located on the second floor of the Henry Student Center as the Edward Elgonitis Sr. Mailroom or simply "Eddie's Mailroom" in honor of the thirty-three year dedicated Wilkes University staff member.

-August 31, 2017 the University dedicated the Clayton and Theresa Karambelas Media and Communication Center, built within the structure of the original Bartikowsky Jewelers building on 25 West South Street by the Sordoni Contractors to be the first constructed to hold all the university media instruction holdings into one consolidated building.
+On August 31, 2017, the university dedicated the Clayton and Theresa Karambelas Media and Communication Center, built within the structure of the original Bartikowsky Jewelers building on 25 West South Street by the Sordoni Contractors to be the first constructed to hold all the university media instruction holdings into one consolidated building.
 The building also houses the Sordoni Art Gallery that moved from its original location on the first level of the Stark Learning Center.

-March 2020 Wilkes University temporarily suspended in-person instruction and evacuated the campus as a safety measure to address the global COVID-19 pandemic.
-Under the leadership of alumnus, Interim President Dr. Paul S. Adams '77 the university continued basic operations and was able to safely re-open following strict protocols.
+In March 2020, Wilkes University temporarily suspended in-person instruction and evacuated the campus as a safety measure to address the global COVID-19 pandemic.
+Under the leadership of interim president Paul S. Adams, the university continued basic operations and was able to safely re-open following strict protocols.
 Commencement for the Class of 2020 was postponed and eventually held in-person along with the Class of 2021.